Lyre harps are among the most entertaining and beginner-friendly instruments you can play.

 Conclusion: This is a great harp for the price and craftmanship.

-It comes with a tuning wrench and an extra set of strings.
+This lyre harp comes with a tuning wrench and an extra set of strings.

-Conclusion: Most Aesthetically pleasing
+Conclusion: Most aesthetically pleasing.

 With its rich mahogany finish and finely crafted strings, the Ladyacces Lyre Harp is a beautiful addition to any musician’s collection.